How to Submit Your Website to Google

 Monitor Your Index Coverage

 There is an index coverage check on "Coverage".
-It shows how much of your website Google scanned and which errors it discovered.
+It shows how much of your website Google scanned and if it has found any errors.

 Get 100% index coverage so that all your pages are indexed.
 Clear out 4xx or 5xx status codes that prevent google crawling urls.

-Posting a sitemap also allows Google to know what URLs to look at.
-This makes sure that you show up high on relevant searches.
+Posting a sitemap also allows Google to know what URLs to index.

-But, if you have new pages to be indexed immediately?
+But, if you don't have a sitemap or need a new page to be indexed quickly?

-Sitemaps is what submits all your website URLs to Google.
+A sitemap is what contains all your website URLs when you submit to Google.
 But even with a sitemap, pages take time to be indexed and crawled when they are changed or added.

-If you have a high value page that you want Google to crawl now, you can inspect the URL Inspector.
+If you have a high value page that you want Google to crawl quickly, you can inspect the URL Inspector.

 Here's how it works: